teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 2.0 kg
 - **Stackable**: Yes
 - **Max Stack**: 50
-- **VR Pickup Mechanism**: Grab with both hands
+- **VR Pickup Mechanism**: Grab with both hands or use voice command
-- **Interaction Gestures**: Place into crafting station
+- **Interaction Gestures**: Use voice command to place into crafting station
 - **Haptic Feedback**: Heavy vibration when picked up
 - **Description**: A raw material used for crafting weapons and armor.
-In VR, the weight and placement mechanics simulate realism.
+In VR, players can use a voice command to place the material, enhancing accessibility.

 ---